alpha-yadav/DSA/readme.md

 This implementation provides a clear and efficient way to manage disjoint sets.
 Remember to adjust the size of the disjoint set (`n`) to match the number of elements you need to manage.

+#  Simple
+Okay.
+I'm ready for your request.
+What would you like me to do?

+#  high level implementation
+Please provide me with the context!
+"High-level implementation" requires knowing *what* you want to implement.

+To give you a helpful answer, tell me:

+* **What system or feature are you implementing?** (e.g., a web server, a recommendation engine, a mobile app, a specific algorithm)
+* **What is the goal?** (e.g.,  process user requests, predict user behavior, display information, sort data)
+* **What are the key components or modules?** (e.g., database, API, user interface, business logic)
+* **What technologies are you using?** (e.g., Python, Java, React, Node.js, SQL, NoSQL)

+Once I have this information, I can provide a high-level implementation plan outlining the major steps, components, and interactions.